commercetools/ui-kit/generators/readme/README.md

 Each package should have the following fragment files in a `docs` folder:

 - `docs/usage-example.js`: a JS example for using the component.
-- `docs/properties.md`: the markdown content for the describing the component's properties (usually as a table).
 - `docs/additional-info.md`: any additional information to be rendered AFTER the generated sections.

 ## Usage